 Caroline Stuttle was born on 2nd September 1982.
 She was taken from us in Bundaberg Australia during her gap year in April 2002.
-During her 19 years, she lived an outstanding life, fulfilling many personal goals and dazzling all around her with her wonderful personal qualities.
+During her 19 years, she lived an outstanding life, fulfilling many personal goals.

 Caroline was kind, confident and intuitive.
 She will always be remembered for her warmth, intelligence and compassion.
 Everyone who met Caroline loved her wonderful spirit.
 In particular, she had a bright, sweet nature and on occasion a little daring sense of humour which revealed her independence and self-reliance.

 She was the quintessential young woman; popular, sociable and animated, and fitted so many things into her life with such energy and enthusiasm.

 Caroline was incredibly friendly and loved the company of others.
 Her family and her friends were hugely important to her and the way she lived her life.
 She was particularly fond of her grandmother, whom she regularly visited and telephoned.
 She was also very close to her brother Richard, the pair becoming good friends as they grew up.